What Is Storage Insurance for Cars?

 Most insurance carriers will not allow a single vehicle car insurance policy to have comprehensive coverage only.
 Reducing all other coverage to none, and eliminating the legally-required (in most states), liability coverage requires the vehicle not to be driven on any public roads.
 Even if it is true, you won't be driving your vehicle, insurance policies are not set up that way.
 Anyone with a car insurance policy should have one actively driven vehicle unless you have a non-owners policy in which case you would not be the owner of any vehicle including an undriveable one.

 Confused yet?
 Simply put, the named insured must have more than one vehicle on a car insurance policy in order to put one in storage.
 Why?
 Well, I do not make up the rules, I just write about them.

 When Can I Put My Car In Storage?

 Most car insurance policies allow coverage to be changed at any time during a policy period.
 Sometimes physical damage coverage including comprehensive coverage can be frozen from being added to a policy, if a major natural disaster is on the way, such as a hurricane.
 At this time, you would not be able to add comprehensive coverage to a vehicle.

 When Should I Put My Car In Storage?

 The most important thing to remember about putting a vehicle in storage is to call your insurance agent to add coverage back on when it is going to be driven.
-Even if it is a one-time drive a short distance from your home to the body shop or wherever, call your insurance agent!
+Even if it is a one-time drive a short distance from your home to the body shop, call your insurance agent!
 The last thing you need is a collision with no car insurance coverage.